TheGameCreators/FPS-Creator-Classic/readme.txt

 plrpickon=x, x=1 then allow player pick up with right click plrpickrange=x, sets the range at which the player can pick up an entity with right click

+V15

+emitflash - Emits a flash from an entity setflashred=x - sets the next flashes red element setflashgreen=x - sets the next flashes green element setflashblue=x - sets the next flashes blue element setflashrange=x - sets the flash range of the next flash emitted, default=600 flashing=x (condition) returns true if a spotflash is in process and x=1 or returns true if no spotflash is in process and x=0

 V1.1.8
 ------